slimta/slimta-site/source/manual/extensions.rst

     $ pip install python-slimta-piperelay

 Take `courier-maildrop`_ as an example.
-With a normal system configuration, the following should be plenty to create a :class:`~slimta.piperelay.MaildropRelay` instance::
+With a normal system configuration, the following should be plenty to create a ``slimta.piperelay.MaildropRelay`` instance::

     from slimta.piperelay import MaildropRelay

     relay = MaildropRelay()

-For more information, the :doc:`mda` tutorial and :mod:`~slimta.piperelay` module documentation may be useful.

 .. _cloud-storage: